WarmSaluters/mailmerge-js/README.md

 6. Download the JSON file

 **NOTICE (5/22/2024) - We used to provide a simple way to authorize via a hosted web server.
 This is no longer supported due to difficulties with getting Google App Approval.
 You will need to provide your own application credentials**

+### Setting up OpenAI API Key

+To use OpenAI features you will need an OpenAI developer API key (read more to see how you can use our tool with local LLMs)

+You can sign up on [OpenAI's website](https://platform.openai.com/signup/).
+Get your API key from the [OpenAI API Keys page](https://platform.openai.com/api-keys).

+### Setting up Local LLM with Ollama
+We also support using this tool with local language models thru Ollama.
+For example, to compose emails using llama3, you will feed the following flag to the `compose` command: `--renderer llama3`

+Install Ollama by following the instructions [here](https://ollama.com/download).

 ## Quickstart